aliencaocao/TIL-2024/README.md

 We modified the original [SAHI](https://github.com/obss/sahi) to:
 1. Add support for batched inference on slices to greatly speedup inference
 2. Add support for TensorRT for Ultralytics-based/so-called YOLOv8 models (exported using Ultralytics)
-3. Add support for YOLOv6 (requires yolov6 repo on sys.path)
+3. Add support for YOLOv6 (requires yolov6 repo on `sys.path`)

 Our modified fork is [here](https://github.com/aliencaocao/sahi).

 #### YOLOv6l6
 * Did not use SAHI as it degraded score marginally, likely due to us reaching the limit of yolov6l6.
+    * We initially hypothesised that YOLOv6, having been fine-tuned on 1520x870 images, was unable to generalise to the 760x870 slices output by SAHI.
+As such, we fine-tuned a new YOLOv6 on randomly selected 760x870 patches of the input images, and tried using this new model for sliced inference.
+However, this did not improve performance on the qualifiers test data.
+    * YOLOv6 sliced training may be enabled by setting `self.sahi_random_crop = True` [here](vlm/train/YOLOv6/YOLOv6/yolov6/data/datasets.py#L128).

 * Weighted Box Fusion (WBF) between 2 YOLOv6l6 models improved score from 0.911 to 0.913 but did not get used in finals (in hindsight, should very much have!)
 * Converted model to use Nvidia TensorRT in FP16 on a RTX 4070Ti Super (same as finals) with fixed batch size (1) and input shape (1536x896) for maximum speed.
-Conversion script with profiling code is [here](vlm/multistage/YOLOv6/tensorrt inference.py).
+Conversion script with profiling code is [here](<vlm/multistage/YOLOv6/tensorrt inference.py>).
 It uses `torch2trt`.
 Using fixed input shape allows TRT to apply the most aggressive optimizations.

 #### Real-ESRGAN-x4v3
 Real-ESRGAN models does a pre-pad to images before upscaling to avoid border artifacts.
 The default value is 10 for the x4v3 model but it cannot be used on images with less than 10px on either side.
 10px is better than 1px pre padding (0.892 vs 0.887).